sguox002/leetcode/leetcode-all.md

 <<-647	Palindromic Substrings    		61.4%	Medium	->>
 <<-646	Maximum Length of Pair Chain    		52.4%	Medium	->>
 <<-645	Set Mismatch    		42.3%	Easy	->>
-<<-644	Maximum Average Subarray II    		32.5%	Hard
-problem: subarray length>=k and find the max subarray average.
-subject: binary search, double with greedy.
-approach: subarray length =k to n and we can get the max average for each length. sum(Ai)/j=average->sum(Ai)=j*average->Sum(Ai-Average) Sum(Ai-Average)>0 then we know we can increase it. otherwise, we shall decrease it. this leads to a binary search approach.
-To check if the array can get more or less than target average:
-- Sum(Ai-target) can be achieved using prefix sum.
-- we keep the 0 to i-k minimum sum and prefix sum.
-If prefix sum>min sum, then we know we can get average > target.
-->>
 <<-643	Maximum Average Subarray I    		41.7%	Easy	->>
 <<-642	Design Search Autocomplete System    		45.5%	Hard	->>
 <<-641	Design Circular Deque    		54.5%	Medium	->>